skent259/ac-flower-factory/docs/index.md

 If you want to make a ton of blue roses to make your friends jealous, you've come to the right place.
 If you just want to know how to make purple windflowers, check out the [Basic Hybrids](basic-hybrids/basic-hybrids.md) section.

 Major credit to Paleh, Aeter, and Astro who have compiled several google docs and spreadsheets uncovering the mechanics of hybridization in Animal Crossing New Horizons and New Leaf.
 I first found [Aeter's spreadsheet](https://docs.google.com/spreadsheets/d/1rbYbQ0i3SuTu30KTma5dO4uuJWr_SjOZXA1l4UOIHWo/edit#gid=528655130) detailing the data-mined flower genetics and some initial theories.
 Aeter's spreadsheet now points to [Paleh's document](https://docs.google.com/document/d/1ARIQCUc5YVEd01D7jtJT9EEJF45m07NXhAm4fOpNvCs/edit) which details how ACNH flower heredity is "based on basic [Mendelian genetics](https://en.wikipedia.org/wiki/Mendelian_inheritance), the same system that’s normally taught in school.
 Since it’s Mendelian genetics, you can also make use of [punnett squares](https://scienceprimer.com/punnett-square-calculator) to predict offspring."
+I should also point out Aeonsake, who built an amazing [Flower Breeding Simulator](https://aeonsake.gitlab.io/acnh-flower-breeder/) where you can see detailed breeding simulations and placement.
+Many of the images I use as diagrams are pulled from his site.

 My guide seeks to build on their important work by designing methods to make large quantities of these rare flowers&mdash;what I call flower factories.
 Here's a list of current flower factory guides: